paritytech/substrate/utils/frame/benchmarking-cli/README.md

     storage     Benchmark the storage speed of a chain snapshot
 ```

-All commands are explained in-depth in their respective folder:
+All sub-commands are explained in-depth in their respective folder:
 - [pallet] Creates weight files for a Pallet
 - [machine] Gauges the speed of the hardware
 - [storage] Creates weight files for *Read* and *Write* storage operations